tomlutzenberger/readerBookmarklet/README.md

 ## What it is

-readerBookmarklet is a dynamic bookmark written in pure JavaScript to a website's text through speech-synthesizing.
+readerBookmarklet is a dynamic bookmark written in pure JavaScript to read a website's text through speech-synthesizing.

 ## How to use